amakukha/PyPDP11/README.md

   2. Press button `Start routine` to run the OS.

 Note: Unix V6 used `chdir` command instead of `cd`.
 Issuing `stty -lcase` is needed to enable lowercase output.
+Instead of `Ctrl+C`, press Backspace if you want to halt execution of a program.

 Don't forget to issue the `sync` command before exporting the disk image (it flushes the delayed I/O to disk).